jdougan/Enfilades-1984/README.md

 * fulcrum
 	* top node
 * loaf0
+    * collection of crums
     * child-block
     * children
     * It was split out so I/O packing behavior could be specified, we don't care for this.
+    * This is most similar to the idea of a node in a B-tree.
 * wid
     * width
 * dsp, disp